Skip to main content

 4. Choose "BigQuery Lookup" as the configuration type.

-1. Use a resource located in a "multi-region EU" cluster.
+Please make sure to use a resource located in a "multi-region EU" cluster.

 Once you have entered your table details, click the Fetch columns button to load the available columns from your table.
 During this step adtribute checks if it can access the table.
 If this does not work, please double check the above mentioned requirements and if there are any typos in your table details.

-How to configure the BQ Lookup after connecting the table
+Configure the BQ Lookup after connecting the table

 1. Choose how adtribute should join the data provided in your table.
 You can choose multiple join conditions each selecting a BigQuery column, e.g. orderId and an already existing attribute e.g. shopifyOrderId